What to Expect in a Personal Injury Lawsuit in TexasMay 15, 2018

 - If no settlement can be worked out, the case proceeds to trial – When this occurs, there may be pre-trial hearings and discovery (the evidence-gathering process) prior to the trial.
 The trial will then involve both sides presenting opening statements, their arguments and evidence and then closing statements to the court, with a jury rendering the final decision.

-Given that it can take weeks, if not months, to assemble and then resolve a claim, it’s crucial to work with an experienced attorney who can help you successfully navigate the process while positioning your case for the maximum available recovery.
+Given that it can take weeks, if not months, to assemble and then resolve a claim, it’s crucial to work with an experienced attorney who can help you successfully navigate the process.

 Find Out More about a Potential Claim: Contact a Houston Personal Injury Attorney at the Amaro Law Firm